vivainio/zipget-rs/README.md

 ### Recipe Schema

-- **config.archive**: Array of directories where downloaded files are cached
 - **fetch**: Array of items to download, each item can have:
   - **url**: Direct URL to download from
   - **github**: GitHub release specification